You can find RescueDishes at these restaurants year round.

-The following restaurants are actively serving RescueDishes.
-Each highlighted dish or drink makes use of an ingredient many people assume is waste and creates an innovative dining experience along the way.
-Check them out!
+A RescueDish is a dish or drink that makes use of an ingredient that would often go to waste and creates an innovative dining experience along the way.

 As far as we’re aware, Teaism was the first restaurant in DC to actively promote its use of “trash”ingredients.
 Today, an entire section of the menu is dubbed “Trash or Treasure,” including:

 Broccoli stem tots – You’ll find broccoli florets in a number of Teaism dishes, but the stems are saved for these famous, cheesy tots.

 Pickled cabbage “butts” – Teaism’s Japanese cabbage pancake is divine, but doesn’t make use of the tough ends.
 Enter “pickled cabbage butts,” which are softened and flavored in a spicy brine.